ig3/srf/README.md

  * Fix getCountCardsStage4 to count cards with interval > maxInterval
  * Fix getCountCardsStage0 to count cards with interval < 0
  * Reduce goodMinInterval to 2 minutes
+ * Remove dependency getopts in favour of node utils.parseArgs